Mentors

 Become a Mentor - Join our Lunch Buddy Program!

-Our Lunch Buddy program screens and matches adults with elementary and middle school students for weekly, hour-long meetings at the school during the student’s lunch/recess.
+Our Lunch Buddy program screens and matches adults (18+) with elementary and middle school students for weekly, hour-long meetings at the school during the students’ lunch/recess.
 You can play games, do craft activities, talk, and build an authentic friendship.
 It’s fun!
-We focus on the vision of All students empowered and future-ready by connecting students with caring adults who encourage and empower students to feel connected, valued, and engaged in their school community.
+We focus on the vision of all students being empowered and future-ready by connecting them with caring adults who encourage them to feel valued and engaged in their school community.

 How do I sign up to be a Lunch Buddy?